camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/index.md

 - [Architecture](architecture.md) - introduces you to the internal components of Zeebe, as well as, interfaces for external systems to interact with Zeebe.
 - [Clustering](clustering.md) - discusses the internal structure and properties of a Zeebe cluster.
-- [Partitions](partitions.md) - sheds light on how Zeebe achives horizontal sclability
+- [Partitions](partitions.md) - sheds light on how Zeebe achives horizontal scalability.
-- [Internal processing](internal-processing.md) - explains the basics of Zeebe's event processing
+- [Internal processing](internal-processing.md) - explains the basics of Zeebe's event processing.
-- [Process lifecycles](process-lifecycles.md) - expands on the event processing concept and goes into more detail regarding the lifecycles of selected process elements
+- [Process lifecycles](process-lifecycles.md) - expands on the event processing concept and goes into more detail regarding the lifecycles of selected process elements.
-- [Protocols](protocols.md) - explains how external clients communicate with Zeebe
+- [Protocols](protocols.md) - explains how external clients communicate with Zeebe.
-- [Exporters](exporters.md) - discusses the extension point to add additional processing logic for each record in the event stream
+- [Exporters](exporters.md) - discusses the extension point to add additional processing logic for each record in the event stream.

 In addition to these sections, you may also be interested in Camunda Cloud [Best Practices](././product-manuals/best-practices.md).